OrderN/CONQUEST-release/docs/CONQUEST-manual/input-output.rst

   * ``trajectory.xsf`` --- atomic coordinates save in .xsf format, which can be visualised using (for example) VMD, if ``AtomMove.WriteXSF`` is true..

-Full details are available in :ref:`molecular-dynamics-topic`.
+Full details are available in :ref:`moldyn`.